Chia Seeds 101

 How to buy chia seeds

 These can sometimes be tricky to find in your grocery.
-Places to check: rice/quinoa aisle, baking aisle, health/vitamin section.
+Here’s where to find chia seeds in the grocery store: rice/quinoa aisle, baking aisle, health / vitamin section.
 You may also have to try a health foods store or buy them online.
-And while the high(ish) price may startle you at first, calm yo self.
-A little goes a very long way.

 - Black: The most common seeds coming from the Salvia hispanica plant.